 The financial services industry throughout its history has often been a bit cloudy as it relates to how individual investors pay for the financial advice they are receiving from advisors.
 I find that this is still especially the case here in Canada.
 There have been recent regulatory changes which now require financial dealer firms to report to their clients in dollar amounts how much of what they are paying is going towards their advisors compensation but for my mind I feel that these new regulations have only gone part of the way and more transparency is still required.

 As a reference point, for every $10,000 being traded you can expect a commission of $200 to be charged.
 Advisors don't have to charge a percentage per transaction, some dealers/advisors will just charge a flat trading fee.
 An advisor may charge $300 per trade as an example regardless of the size of the transaction.
 Discount trading models where investors perform their own trades typically follow this model as well and will charge generally in the range of $10 per trade.
 This form of compensation is historically how advisors got paid and typically represents more of an investment focused relationship between the advisor and their client.

 Although not widely adopted here in Canada, some financial planners will charge what's called a fee for service for their planning work.
 Under this model, the advisor would charge their client a rate generally based on the time they spend working on their clients planning.
 Similar to a lawyer, the financial planner/advisor would charge the client for billable hours.
 Some advisors may set a flat rate for their services where they will charge up to $10,000 for a comprehensive wealth plan and then charge a smaller amount annually to update and monitor the plan.

-I can see this method becoming more popular in time, or perhaps a variation of it where investors would pay their advisor an annual retainer for their services.
-Advisors that typically fall under this model are more focused on financial planning than they are on investing.
-As I said, this method of payment for advice is not widely adopted at this point, in fact I am unaware of any major investment firm that currently allows this method of compensation.
-Perhaps in time.
+Typically for fee based advice, advisors should be offering a plethora of other services on top of investment advice, including financial planning, estate and tax planning, insurance and so on.
 There are many different ways that you can pay for financial advice in Canada as you can see.
-What is most important is that you understand what it is you are paying for advice, understand any “hidden” fees that may be being charged such as mutual fund MERs, and ensure that you are receiving value for what you are paying.
+What is most important is that you understand what it is you are paying for advice, understand any 'hidden' fees that may be being charged such as mutual fund MERs, and ensure that you are receiving value for what you are paying.